Video Production Tips

 Makes you wonder what other treasures have been left on the cutting room floor over the years!

-I hope these examples help you better understand the process of decision making while editing video.
+I hope these examples help you better understand the process of decision-making while editing video.
 Editing is much more than a mechanical process of finding the right effects and transitions.
 Most novice filmmakers concentrate on the mechanics of editing.
-Certainly you have to get the mechanics down, but ultimately, video editing is all about storytelling, blending together the best elements in the best way to communicate a story that causes an emotion respond.
+Certainly you have to get the mechanics down, but ultimately, video editing is all about storytelling, blending together the best elements in the best way to communicate a story that causes an emotion response.

 Thanks for reading Video Production Tips.